Emergence of transient reverse fingers during radial displacement of a shear-thickening fluid: Introduction

 Material transport in industrial processing may cause interfacial instabilities, which can affect production efficiency.
-One such interfacial instability is the Saffman Taylor instability, which involves the development of an intricate interface when a less viscous fluid displaces a more viscous one~\cite{saffman1958penetration,Homsy,pinilla2021}.
+One such interfacial instability is the Saffman-Taylor instability, which involves the development of an intricate interface when a less viscous fluid displaces a more viscous one~\cite{saffman1958penetration,Homsy,pinilla2021}.
 The viscous fingering (VF) instability was initially identified in oil recovery fields when water was injected under high pressures into a porous medium~\cite{orr1984use,oilrecovery}.
-Since then, many studies have been performed to understand this phenomenon using a Hele-Shaw (HS) geometry~\cite{pinilla2021} which comprises two glass plates separated by a narrow gap and is understood to be equivalent to the flow in a porous medium~\cite{saffman1958penetration}.
-Several factors affect the growth of these instabilities, for example, the wettability of the fluid pair~\cite{ESLAMI201925}, the gap of the HS cell~\cite{Van_gap} and fluid rheology~\cite{Linder2000Viscous,Associating1993zhao,buka1986transitions,ozturk2020flow}.
+Since then, many studies have been performed to understand this phenomenon using a Hele-Shaw (HS) geometry~\cite{pinilla2021} which comprises two glass plates separated by a narrow gap. {In general, the fluid flow in a HS geometry is mathematically analogous to flow in a porous medium~\cite{saffman1958penetration}.} Several factors affect the growth of these instabilities, for example, the wettability of the fluid pair~\cite{ESLAMI201925}, the gap of the HS cell~\cite{Van_gap} and fluid rheology~\cite{Linder2000Viscous,Associating1993zhao,buka1986transitions,ozturk2020flow}.
 Interfacial instabilities have been systematically investigated in non-Newtonian fluids with exotic nonlinear rheological responses such as shear-thinning, shear-thickening and non-zero yield stresses.
-VF in non-Newtonian fluids, for example, in liquid crystals~\cite{buka1986transitions,Zhang2021Structures}, polymers~\cite{Linder2000Viscous,Associating1993zhao}, colloidal suspensions~\cite{criterion2020divoux,Lemaire1991,PhysRevFluids.3.110502,Kawaguchi,Kawaguchi2,PALAK2022100047}, emulsions~\cite{Viscous2004kawaguchi} and granular materials~\cite{ozturk2020flow,cheng2008towards,PALAK2021127405,sandnes2011patterns}, have been studied both experimentally and numerically during the past few decades.
-Experiments involving the displacement of shear-thickening propylene glycol (PPG)-silica suspensions by air~\cite{Kawaguchi} demonstrated that the finger velocity deviates from the prediction of the modified Darcy's law~\cite{modDarcy} as the injection pressure is increased.
+VF in non-Newtonian fluids, for example, in liquid crystals~\cite{buka1986transitions,Zhang2021Structures}, polymers~\cite{Linder2000Viscous,Associating1993zhao}, colloidal suspensions~\cite{criterion2020divoux,Lemaire1991,PhysRevFluids.3.110502,Kawaguchi,Kawaguchi2,PALAK2022100047}, emulsions~\cite{Viscous2004kawaguchi} and granular materials~\cite{ozturk2020flow,cheng2008towards,PALAK2021127405,sandnes2011patterns}, have been studied both experimentally and numerically during the past few decades. {Interfacial instabilities in unfavourable viscosity conditions, driven by the presence of particles at the propagating fluid front, have also been studied in the literature~\cite{PhysRevLett.117.034501,PhysRevLett.118.074501}.} Experiments involving the displacement of shear-thickening propylene glycol (PPG)-silica suspensions by air~\cite{Kawaguchi} demonstrated that the finger velocity deviates from the prediction of the modified Darcy's law~\cite{modDarcy} as the injection pressure is increased.
 When a silica suspension was displaced by air at a shear rate exceeding the critical value necessary to initiate suspension shear thickening, a transition from a stable pattern to VF instability was observed~\cite{Kawaguchi2}.
 Another report on the displacement of shear-thickening cornstarch suspensions by air reported an excellent correlation between suspension rheology and the observed interfacial pattern morphologies~\cite{ozturk2020flow}.
 This work demonstrated that interfacial pattern morphologies change with increasing injection pressures as the cornstarch suspension transitions from one flow regime to another.
 While earlier research work focussed on the miscible displacements of shear-thinning cornstarch suspensions~\cite{PALAK2021127405} and the immiscible displacements of shear-thickening suspensions~\cite{Kawaguchi,Kawaguchi2,sandnes2011patterns,ozturk2020flow}, the miscible displacement of shear-thickening suspensions has never been investigated experimentally to the best of our knowledge.